diskuv/dkml-compiler/README.md

 ## Developing

-First run `with-dkml make local-install` on Diskuv OCaml on Windows, or `make local-install` on other platforms, to install the compiler in a local opam switch using an in-place build.
+First run `with-dkml make local-install` on DkML on Windows, or `make local-install` on other platforms, to install the compiler in a local opam switch using an in-place build.